Exact quantum noise deconvolution with partial knowledge of noise: Introduction

 The conventional method for addressing noise effects has been quantum error correction (QEC) protocols.
 Theoretically, QEC enables detection and correction of errors.
 However, it adds hardware overhead that makes its implementation challenging, if not impossible, with today's technology \cite{Knill2005,Cao22, Preskill2018}.
 Regarding this obstacle, alternative strategies are developed, like reversing noise \cite{karimipour2020,Shahbeigi2021}.
 This method requires the implementation of the reverse of the noise, which is not always a CPTP map.
 Hence, complete recovery is not possible unless the noise is a unitary conjugation.
 Another technique is quantum feedback control to retrieve information \cite{Gregoratti2003, Memarzadeh2011, Memarzadeh2011_Cafaro}.
 But this technique requires access to the information dissipated to the environment.
 One of the most well-established techniques is quantum error mitigation (QEM) \cite{Temme2017, Suguru2018, Sam2019, Cai2023}.
 QEM reduces the impact of noise on the expectation value of observables without the need for extra hardware resources.
 There are a variety of successful QEM methods, including zero-noise extrapolation \cite{Li2017, Temme2017}, probabilistic error correction \cite{Temme2017}, measurement error mitigation \cite{Berg2022}, with primary application in quantum computation.

 Recently, there have been successful noise deconvolution methods \cite{mangini2022, roncallo2023} for removing generic noise effects on the expectation value of observables suitable for quantum communication and quantum tomography \cite{Siddhu2019, DAriano2000, DAriano2003, Cramer2010}.
-In \cite{mangini2022} it has been shown that for a qubit system, noise-free expectation value can be recovered, without actual inversion of noise in the lab.
+In \cite{mangini2022} it has been demonstrated that for a qubit system, noise-free expectation value can be recovered, without actual inversion of noise in the lab.
 Therefore, in this technique, we are not concerned that the inverted noise map is not physical.
 The power of this method relies on classical post-processing.
-In \cite{mangini2022} it has been shown that if the noise is known, the expectation value of an observable can be obtained by measuring a modified observable on the noisy state.
+The work in \cite{mangini2022} reveals that if the noise is known, the expectation value of an observable can be obtained by measuring a modified observable on the noisy state.
 The method \cite{mangini2022} instructs deciding the modified observable and, by post-processing, cancels the noise impact.
 These results have been extended to multi-qudit channels \cite{roncallo2023}.

 The technique proposed in \cite{mangini2022} requires full knowledge of noise.
 In \cite{roncallo2023}, it has been shown that if the noise is unknown by initial state preparation and partial process tomography, it is possible to recover the noise-free expectation value.
 But the method is not efficient for a general noise model.
 In this work, we introduce a new noise deconvolution technique that does not require full knowledge of noise and partial process tomography.
 This technique significantly improves our practical capability in eliminating noise effects.